pyladieshamburg/getting-started-with-python/terminal_tricks.md

 ## Select Your Theme

-Now you are using the Bobby Russel theme... but you can try different ones [ZSH Themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes)
+Now you are using the Bobby Russel theme... but you can try different ones: [ZSH Themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes)

 Try changing to the "cloud" theme by modifying the value of the "ZSH_THEME" attribute in your ~/.zshrc file, as follows: